DC-29/Slime-Wars/README.md

 # Slime Wars

-A short top-down 'vampire survivors' inspired shooter featuring different enemy types, passive upgrades, active abilities and a boss.
+##Description
+This is a game I made in a week with a random prompt generator, the prompt being "You are the Powerhouse."
+It is a vampire survivors inspired top-down shooter.
+You must survive for 10 minutes to win.
+The game features abilities that consume your health if you want to use them.
+It also has 3 different enemy types, 1 boss and 4 different passive upgrades.

+##How to play
-Use WASD to move, mouse to shoot, R to reload.
+You can find this game on itch for free at https://dc2929.itch.io/slime-wars Use WASD to move, mouse to shoot and R to reload.
+You can dash using L-shift and use your special using X. They consume health.
-Use X for special attack and L-shift to dash.
-Abilities consume your health.

-Survive for 10 minutes!
+##Credits
+Music by Christovix Games - https://opengameart.org/content/the-good-fight